liuxin96315/c36_group2_xgboost/README.md

 # c36_group2_xgboost
-The XGBoost_4_parameters.ipynb file is mainly about the XGBoost model code and fine-tune code of how i adjusted the parameters in XGBoost model package.
+The XGBoost-final-version.ipynb file is mainly about the XGBoost model code and fine-tune code of how i adjusted the parameters in XGBoost model package.